The Dutch Stadt Huys was the first City Hall in New York City. Today, sadly, it is just underground remnants.

 The rectangular area of the sidewalk sectioned off by the railings will give you a glimpse of the Lovelace Tavern foundation walls that were unearthed.
 Under a nearby circular railing is a cistern, also unearthed through the digging, from a home of the Philipses, a family of wealthy merchants who had a residence built at 66 Pearl Street in 1689.
 The gray stone blocks in the sidewalk mark the limits of the Lovelace Tavern, while the lighter blocks mark the walls of the Stadt Huys, determined from seventeenth-century maps.
 The cream-colored blocks are supposed to represent yellow Dutch bricks, as can be seen on Fraunces Tavern.
 Now is a good time to take a look back at Pearl Street.
 Dutch maps indicate that this was the original boundary of the East River; the land that stretches beyond it to the water's edge today is landfill.

-To log your find, you must post a picture of you, or your GPS unit, at this site.
+To log your find, you should post a picture of you, or your GPS unit, at this site.